Customer Journey Mapping: What Is It & How Does It Work?

 How is a sales funnel structured?
 There are five sales funnel stages, from abstract interest at the top of the funnel to action and engagement at the bottom.

-During the awareness phase (top-of-funnel), your customer may be curious about switching coffee brands, for example, and is doing some research — a little web searching and visiting some recommended sites and blogs.
+During the awareness phase (top of funnel marketing), your customer may be curious about switching coffee brands, for example, and is doing some research — a little web searching and visiting some recommended sites and blogs.

 This is your chance to let customers know who you are and what you stand for, which you could do via social media, YouTube, or Connected TV (CTV) ads.
 When planning these advertisements, prioritize authority and quality.